Sreeja1503/AirBnB-Data-Insights/README.md

-Here is the updated README file including the features of the host and investor dashboards:

 # AirBnB Data Insights

 In this repository, we explore the dynamic and highly competitive Airbnb market in Los Angeles using R and Tableau, focusing on providing actionable insights for key stakeholders: customers, hosts, and investors.